scylladb/cpp-rust-driver/docs/source/topics/configuration/load-balancing.md

 Load balancing controls how queries are distributed to nodes in a ScyllaDB/Cassandra cluster.

-Without additional configuration the C/C++ driver defaults to using Datacenter-aware load balancing with token-aware routing.
-This means that driver will only send queries to nodes in the local datacenter (for local consistency levels) and it will use the primary key of queries to route them directly to the nodes where the corresponding data is located.
+Without additional configuration the C/C++ driver defaults to using Datacenter-unaware load balancing with token-aware routing.
+This means that the driver will use the primary key of queries to route them directly to the nodes where the corresponding data is located.
+It will not consider datacenter locality when distributing queries, because it does not know if there exists a datacenter that should be preferred over others, and, if so, which one.

 ## Round-robin Load Balancing

 This load balancing policy equally distributes queries across cluster without consideration of datacenter locality.
-This should only be used with ScyllaDB/Cassandra clusters where all nodes are located in the same datacenter.
+This policy normally should always be accompanied by token-aware routing to ensure that queries are sent directly to the nodes where the data is located.

 ## Datacenter-aware Load Balancing